fevieira27/MoveToBeActive/README.md

 - [X] Fixed an issue with the Matterhorn accent color (light theme only) that was being incorrectly shown as light gray.

 **5.4.0** (Estimated Q1 2025)
+- [X] Fix for the battery text when using estimation in days was being incorrectly displayed in white when battery between 20 and 40 on light theme, making it hard to read.
+It is now black.
 - [ ] On AMOLED watches, the background color is now light gray instead of white.
 Still not great for battery life, but a white background on that type of screen can be hard to read (too bright), even on lowest brightness levels.

 **5.5.0** (Estimated Q2 2025)